JasonQiu1/CellSociety/doc/DESIGN_PLAN.md

 Cons:
-Complexity: Introducing a Simulation class might add complexity to the overall design, potentially requiring additional method calls and inter-class communication.
-Game class size: game class is kind of overviewing everything and may be too big
+Complexity: Introducing a Simulation class might add complexity to the overall design, potentially requiring additional method calls and inter-class communication. cellsociety.Game class size: game class is kind of overviewing everything and may be too big